AFRI FASE & EPSCoR Program

 Strengthening Grants are available during each funding cycle to ensure that researchers at institutions and states that are underrepresented in terms of Federal research, education, and/or extension funding receive a portion of AFRI funds.
-Strengthening Grants are limited to: (1) small and mid-sized or minority-serving degree-granting institutions that previously had limited institutional success for receiving Federal funds; or (2) State Agricultural Experiment Stations or degree-granting institutions eligible for USDA Experimental Program to Stimulate Competitive Research (EPSCoR) funding.
+Strengthening Grants are limited to: (1) small and mid-sized or minority-serving degree-granting institutions that previously had limited institutional success for receiving Federal funds; or (2) State Agricultural Experiment Stations or degree-granting institutions eligible for USDA Established Program to Stimulate Competitive Research (EPSCoR) "formally known as the Experimental Program to Stimulate Competitive Research” funding.
 A flow chart showing strengthening grant eligibility is included in each AFRI Request for Applications.

 - When determining eligibility for these grant types, the following definitions apply:

 - Small and mid-sized institutions are academic institutions with a current total enrollment of 17,500 or less including graduate and undergraduate and full- and part-time students.

 - Minority-serving institutions are accredited academic institutions whose enrollment of a single minority group or a combination of minority groups exceeds 50 percent of the total enrollment, including graduate and undergraduate and full- and part-time students.

 - Limited institutional success means institutions that are not among the most successful universities and colleges for receiving federal funds for science and engineering research.
 A list of successful institutions is provided in Table 1 of each AFRI RFA.